qwll123/md/countable.md

-# Counting the Continued Fractions
+# Counting the Continued Fractions, Which Count the Real Numbers

 ## Brief Introduction
 * The intended direction taken here is to provide a quick sanity check (a "peered preview" if you will).<br>